-I’m available to lead writing workshops at schools, libraries, conventions, and other locations.
+I’m available to lead writing workshops online or at schools, libraries, conventions, and other locations.
 Workshop sizes can range from three to 20 participants, and they can run from an hour-long standalone workshop to a whole series over the course of several weeks.
-(Right now, I can only do multi-day in-person workshops in the Columbus, OH area.)
+(With regard to in-person workshops, I can only offer multi-day events in the Columbus, OH area.)

 Each of my workshops includes discussion and practical in-class exercises intended to help participants develop the skills they need to become better writers.
 Students will come away with valuable resources they can explore and use after the sessions are over.

 I have a Master of Fine Arts in Creative Writing from Goddard College and I directed the workshops at the Context Convention in Columbus, OH for eight years.
 I’ve led workshops at Odyssey Online, Goddard College MFA Residencies, StokerCon in Las Vegas, the Teaching & Learning in Higher Education Conference, the Massillon Museum, Sinclair Community College, and several regional conventions.